Skip to main content

 Your baby’s birth weight doubles by 6 months and triples by age 1.
 This rapid growth and development are not repeated at any other time in their life.

-Breast or formula milk will give your baby all the nutrients they need until they are 6 about months old.
+Breast or formula milk will give your baby all the nutrients they need until around 6 months.

 Nutrients your baby needs during weaning